1967 Porsche 911 'RHD' Coupe

 There is a five-speed, fully synchronized manual gearbox, rack-and-pinion steering, and a 16.4-gallon gas tank with an electric fuel pump.
 Sub-nine-second sprints to 60 miles an hour were easily achieved, with a maximum of 132 miles an hour available.
 The 911 always boasts superior braking, and the early models were no exception, with ATE disc brakes on all four wheels.
 Said Road & Track in 1966, “…the brakes are so uniformly excellent that no matter the road conditions, including undulating surfaces, the brakes pull the speed down surely, smoothly, without the slightest trace of unbalance or uneven pulling.”

 This lovely 1967 short-wheelbase coupe was completed 1 August 1966 and sold new to Mr. J.W.
 Clark, a resident of Mount Royal, a suburb of Montreal, Quebec, Canada.
 While it is unclear why Mr. Clark ordered a right-hand-drive Porsche, the included factory Kardex and Certificate of Authenticity show that he specified a broad range of comfort and convenience options, suggesting that he may have planned to use the car for touring, possibly in the UK.
-These included a special VDO speedometer that reads in miles and kilometers; headrests for both front seats; an outside thermometer; a pair of black leather suitcases that fit on the folded rear seats, and an “expander,” an elastic cord net to hold luggage in place; a mirror with sunshade, and a hand-held spotlight.
+These included headrests for both front seats; an outside thermometer; a pair of black leather suitcases that fit on the folded rear seats, and an “expander,” an elastic cord net to hold luggage in place; a sun visor with mirror, and a hand-held spotlight.
 Mr. Clark requested that the car be equipped with Koni shock absorbers; a pair of “automatic” seat belts; a wood-rimmed steering wheel; a Blaupunkt “New York” radio, speaker, and antenna; and a set of chromed steel wheels with crested hubcaps that were fitted with Phoenix tires.
 The Light Ivory paint was complemented by a Black leatherette interior.

 The Kardex shows that the car was delivered and initially serviced in Germany, but reflects that the Porsche eventually crossed the Atlantic, where it was maintained by Porsche-VW of Canada in 1967 and 1968, when the odometer read a mere 2,113 miles.
 Its subsequent ownership history until the time it was purchased by Mr. John Dixon of the Taj Ma Garaj Collection in Ohio is unknown.
 At some point after its arrival in Canada, a factory-authorized Renair “Delanair” air-conditioning system was installed.
 While 1967 was the first year that air-conditioning became a factory option, these units were installed though the dealership.